noodldocs/noodldocs.github.io/2.3/guides/javascript.md

 ## Changed inputs

-In some cases you may need to react in your Javascript when an input is changed.
-In this particular case, when the `Lambda` input of the random number generator is changed, the timer interval should be immediately updated to avoid that you have to wait for the next timer to time out for the change to take effect.
+You can run code whenever an input is changed.
+In this particular case, when the `Lambda` input of the random number generator is changed, the timer interval should be updated to avoid waiting for the next timer to time out for the change to take effect.
 To handle a case like this, a function with the same name as the input, `Lambda`, is added in the `Node.Setters` object.
 An additional state variable, `started`, is added to make sure that changing the value when the timer is stopped won't cause it to start.

 ```javascript
 var started = false;